Sale, Victoria: Regular events

+Sports and recreation facilities

-Gippsland Regional Sports Complex (GRSC), owned and operated by Wellington Shire Council, the sports complex is 5 acres in size and caters for a wide variety of sports and recreational activities including basketball, netball, volleyball and hockey to name a few.
+Gippsland Regional Sports Complex (GRSC), owned and operated by Wellington Shire Council, is 5 acres in size and caters for a wide variety of sports and recreational activities including basketball, netball, volleyball and hockey to name a few.

 Aqua Energy, owned and operated by Wellington Shire Council, Aqua Energy has three heated indoor pools which are open all year round, and also two outdoor pools which are open during the warmer months.
 The facility is also home to a modern gym with group fitness classes for all ages, cafe, childcare, swim school and personal training.

-The Wedge performing arts centre is a contemporary hub for performing arts and entertainment complete with theatre, versatile meeting rooms and modern café.